libktx/ktx/scene2d/README.md

 }
 ```

 The migration is pretty straightforward: add `scene2d.` prefix to all root actor definitions.
+You can also leverage
-Note that nested
-actor definitions do not require any changes.
+the new `Stage.actors` extension method to add actors directly to a `Stage`.
+Note that nested actor definitions do not
+require any changes.

 `ktx-scene2d` version `1.9.10-b6` has the deprecated root actor factory functions available with annotations
 for automatic replacement.
 To ease migration to the newer KTX versions, use `1.9.10-b6` to refactor your application.